bioAI-Oslo/RegDNNs/README.md

 #### Label Smoothing Regularization
 Label Smoothing is a form of regularization where the target labels for a classification problem are replaced with smoothed versions.
 Instead of having a hard one-hot encoded target, each target will have a small value for each incorrect class and the rest of the value for the correct class.
 This encourages the model to be less confident, reducing the risk of overfitting and improving generalization.

-#### Hessian Regularization (Not working)
-Hessian regularization involves adding a term to the loss function that penalizes the Frobenius norm of the Hessian of the model's outputs with respect to its inputs.
-The Hessian is a matrix that describes the second-order derivatives of the model.
-Penalizing the norm of the Hessian encourages the model to have outputs that change linearly or sub-linearly with respect to small changes in the inputs.
-This can help prevent overfitting by discouraging the model from fitting the training data too closely.
-However, like with Jacobi regularization, calculating the Hessian matrix can be computationally expensive for complex models.

 #### Noise Injection to Inputs
 Noise injection to inputs is a regularization technique where random noise is added to the inputs during training.
 This encourages the model to be robust to small changes in the inputs.
 This form of regularization can help prevent overfitting by discouraging the model from fitting the noise in the training data, instead focusing on the underlying patterns that are consistent even when noise is added.
 However, care must be taken to ensure that the noise does not overpower the signal in the data, as this could lead to the model learning less useful representations.